-Where to Apply for a U.S. Passport: Complete Guide to Passport Office Locations
+Where to Apply for a Passport: Complete Guide to U.S. Passport Office Locations

 • Acceptance facilities, like post offices, libraries, and other government offices.

-• Mail processing centers, 3 centers based on location and urgency of application
+• Mail processing centers, 3 centers based on location and urgency of application.

-• Passport agency or center, 26 locations around the country
+• Passport agency or center, 26 locations around the country with 5 more coming soon.

 The choice of where to apply depends on your specific needs, such as the urgency of your travel and the type of application you need to submit.
+Let’s look at all you need to know about where to apply for a passport.

 Flowchart titled 'Where to Apply for a Passport', guiding the user through the process based on travel timeline and renewal eligibility.
 It starts with the question 'How soon are you traveling abroad?' and branches into two paths: 'Less than 2-3 weeks' directs to 'Make an appt. at a passport agency', while 'More than 3 weeks' asks 'Are you eligible to renew a passport?'
 Based on the answer, 'Yes' leads to 'Send by mail', and 'No, or first-time' leads to 'Visit acceptance facility'.
 The chart includes icons for a passport agency, mail, and a service desk, facilitating visual guidance.

-Applying at an Acceptance Facility
+Applying at an Acceptance Facility or Post Office

 What is a Passport Acceptance Facility?

 Passport acceptance facilities are locations such as post offices, clerks of court, public libraries, and other local government offices that accept passport applications on behalf of the U.S. Department of State.
-These facilities are designated for first-time passport applicants and all children using Form DS-11.There are over 7,000 different facilities across the country.
+A passport acceptance agent at these locations helps applicants submit their passport forms, review citizenship documents, and verify their parental relationships if applicable.

 Who Should Apply for a Passport at an Acceptance Facility?